* * * * *

 THE TELEGRAPH ON ‘ATOMIC PEOPLE’

-‘Kidnapped: Elizabeth Smart’, Ben’s latest drama documentary was released on Netflix in January 2026 and was the No.1 feature film for 2 weeks (No.2 worldwide), scoring a rare 100% rating on Rotten Tomatoes.
-The film tells the horrifying yet inspirational story of Elizabeth Smart, abducted from her Utah home in 2003, and drew universal praise for placing the victim at the centre of the story.
-Unfolding like a tense thriller, Rolling Stone magaizne called the feature film ‘‘heart-stopping’, the New York Times praised its ‘fascinating and disorientating narrative’, while the Guardian described Elizabeth’s testimony as ‘Truly inspiring’.
+‘Kidnapped: Elizabeth Smart’, Ben’s latest feature documentary was released on Netflix in January 2026 and was the No.1 feature film for 2 weeks in the UK (No.2 worldwide), scoring 100% rating on Rotten Tomatoes.
+The film tells the horrifying but inspirational story of Elizabeth Smart, abducted from her Utah home in 2003.
+It’s drawn praise for placing the victim at the centre of the story.
+Unfolding like a thriller, Rolling Stone magazine called it ‘heart-stopping’, the New York Times praised its ‘fascinating and disorientating narrative’, and The Guardian described Elizabeth’s testimony as ‘truly inspiring’.

-Part horror, part family drama, part thriller, See No Evil, filmed and directed by Ben for Passion Pictures/Channel 4, and released December 2025, recounts the epic and profoundly disturbing story of John Smyth and the cover-up that brought down The Archbishop of Canterbury - the first time this has ever happened in the Church of England’s 500 year history.
-Told over two parts, the documentary ranges across UK and Africa, and is told through the eyes of John Smyth’s own family, his extraordinary victims, and the journalists who battled to expose the cover-up and bring Smyth to justice.
-The series drew widespread acclaim, with The Guardian describing it as ‘immaculately made, deeply harrowing’ ★★★★, the Daily Mail ‘Chilling’ ★★★★★, while The Telegraphfound it ‘Extraordinary’ .
-The Times said it was ‘Remarkable television… The storytelling in this documentary is expert and extremely moving… A profoundly disturbing but excellent exposé ★★★★.
+Part horror, part family drama, part thriller, See No Evil, filmed and directed by Ben for Passion Pictures/Channel 4, and released December 2025, recounts the epic but disturbing story of John Smyth and the cover-up that brought down The Archbishop of Canterbury - the first time this has ever happened in the Church of England’s 500 year history.
+Told over two parts, the documentary ranges across UK and Africa, and unfolds from the perspective of John Smyth’s family, his victims, and the journalists who battled to expose the cover-up and bring Smyth to justice.
+The Guardian described the series as ‘immaculately made, deeply harrowing’ ★★★★, the Daily Mail ‘Chilling’ ★★★★★, while The Telegraph found it ‘Extraordinary’ .
+The Times thought it was, ‘Remarkable television… The storytelling in this documentary is expert and extremely moving… A profoundly disturbing but excellent exposé’ ★★★★.
+It has been nominated for two BAFTAs - in the categories of Director: Factual & Factual Series.

-Ben’s 90 minute feature documentary ‘Atomic People’, co-directed with Megumi Inman, premiered at Sheffield Documentary Festival in May 2024, and was then released on the BBC and PBS in the US.
+Ben’s 90 minute feature documentary ‘Atomic People’, co-directed with Megumi Inman, premiered at Sheffield Documentary Festival in May 2024, and was released on the BBC in the UK and PBS in the USA.
 It tells the extraordinary stories of 15 survivors of the atomic bombs dropped on Hiroshima & Nagasaki in 1945.
 The Radio Times described it as ‘a most remarkable, moving, & harrowing piece of television’, while The Guardian called it ‘ a deeply moving, quietly devastating film’ ★★★★.
 It was given 5 stars by The Financial Times ★★★★★, The Independent ★★★★★ The Daily Mail ★★★★★, The Irish Independent ★★★★★ & The Telegraph ★★★★★.
 In 2025 it won a BAFTA for Best Specialist Factual Documentary.
-It was also nominated for a Grierson and Rose D’Or, and won an RTS, and RTS Craft award for Editing and Special Jury Prize at the Venice TV Festival.
+It was also nominated for a Grierson and Rose D’Or, and won an RTS for Best History Documentary, an RTS Craft award for Editing, and the Special Jury Prize at the Venice Television Festival.

 In 2023, Ben wrote and directed ‘Dublin Narcos’ for Blast!
 Films & Sky Documentaries/ NOW TV.
 The series mixes scripted drama & documentary to recount the drug-fuelled history of Dublin from the 1970s-2000s.
 The Guardian called it a ‘brilliant three-part documentary’ & the Sunday Times ‘Illuminating and gripping TV’.
 It was nominated for two BAFTAs for Best Factual Series & Cinematography, a Grierson Award & three Royal Television Society Craft Craft awards for Directing, Cinematography and Editing.